Cikampek–Padalarang railway: Cikampek-Padalarang double track

 This double-track project is part of a capacity increase on the Cikampek–Bandung route.
 Currently, the sections of this route that have been double-tracked are –, Ciganea–Sukatani, and Plered–Cikadongdong.
-Due A mountain route, the Ciganea-Sukatani double-track railway also cuts through the landslide-prone hills in the Ciganea area, shifting the railway line from a winding, hilly track to a straighter one, and crossing a new concrete bridge.
+Due to a mountain route, the Ciganea-Sukatani double-track railway also cuts through the landslide-prone hills in the Ciganea area, shifting the railway line from a winding, hilly track to a straighter one, and crossing a new concrete bridge.
 This bridge is now known as the Cisuren railway bridge.
-On 3 December 2004, President of the Republic of Indonesia, Megawati Soekarnoputri inaugurated the Cisomang railway bridge.
+On 3 December 2004, President of the Republic of Indonesia Megawati Soekarnoputri inaugurated the Cisomang railway bridge.

 Service

-Here is a train that passing at the Cikampek-Padalarang railway line:
+Here is a train that passes along the Cikampek-Padalarang railway line: